Vista2003/HoiKay.Li/_posts/2021-02-28-fixing-win2016-update.markdown

 2. The latest Cumulative update

-After installing these two updates, Windows Update should now work correctly though it will be [slower than Windows 10 or Server 2019's update](https://borncity.com/win/2019/02/20/windows-server-2016-empirical-proof-of-slow-update-installs/).
+After installing these two updates, Windows Update should now work correctly though it will still be [slower than Windows 10 or Server 2019's update](https://borncity.com/win/2019/02/20/windows-server-2016-empirical-proof-of-slow-update-installs/).